LucaCanali/sparkMeasure/README.md

 Stage 3 OnHeapExecutionMemory maxVal bytes => 0 (0 Bytes)
 ```
 Notes:
-- this is available in sparkMeasure since version 0.21, it requires Spark versions 3.1 or higher
-- note: this report makes use of per-stage memory (executor metrics) data which is sent by the
+- this report makes use of per-stage memory (executor metrics) data which is sent by the
   executors at each heartbeat to the driver, there could be a small delay or the order of
   a few seconds between the end of the job and the time the last metrics value is received.